jquery-ui-rails/jquery-ui-rails/README.md

 For bugs in jQuery UI itself, head to the [jQuery UI Development Center](http://jqueryui.com/development).

 For bugs in this gem distribution, use the GitHub issue tracker.
-In particular, the asset dependencies between files are set up by this gem, not by the jQuery UI upstream.
-If you find that a JavaScript or CSS file does not pull in its dependencies correctly, please open an issue!

 ### Setup